PennLINC/xcp_d/docs/usage.rst

    Please note that the filenames may differ based on the pipeline, or even version of the pipeline, used for preprocessing.

+   The specific files required by XCP-D may also vary slightly depending on the settings you use.

 For NIfTI processing:

 .. code-block::